 The instructions are given for a small shoulder wrap.

-Ch 103, or any multiple of 6 plus 1 in order to obtain the desired width.
+Ch 103, or any multiple of 6 plus 1 to obtain the desired circumference.

-Row 1: Working in bl only, sc in 6th ch from hook (1st ch-5 lp made), sc in next ch, *ch 2, sk next 2 chs, sc in next ch, repeat from * to last 6 chs, sc in next ch, sk the next 4 chs, sl st in last ch (2nd ch-5 lp made).
+Row 1: Working into back bumps, sc in 6th ch from hook (1st ch-5 lp made), sc in next ch, *ch 2, sk next 2 chs, sc in next ch, repeat from * to last 6 chs, sc in next ch, sk the next 4 chs, sl st in last ch (2nd ch-5 lp made).
 Turn.

 Row 2: Ch 1, sc in each st and ch across.
 Do not work into ch-5 lp at the end.
 Turn.